Hannah Reyes Morales: Awards and recognitions

+Morales, The New York Times contributor, is a 2024 Pulitzer Prize (Pulitzer Prize for Feature Photography) finalist for her NYT article's photos, "How the Youth Boom in Africa Will Change the World."
+She creatively documented a “youthquake” in Africa.

 Works

 Morales has worked with numerous newspapers, magazines, and projects.
 Her work has been shown in The New York Times, The Washington Post, CNN Philippines, and the Atlantic.
 Additionally, she since working as a National Geographic Explorer since 2017.
 In 2020, she was named a cultural leader by the World Economic Forum.